leo0519/examples/PaddlePaddle/Classification/RN50v1.5/README.md

 ```
 Source: [train.py L134-138](https://github.com/leo0519/DeepLearningExamples/blob/paddle-qat/PaddlePaddle/Classification/RN50v1.5/train.py#L134-L138)

-These functions should be integrated into distributed optimizer, so end-users can simply open the QAT flag to generate QAT train program.
+These functions should be integrated into the distributed optimizer, so end-users can simply open the QAT flag to generate a QAT train program.

 4. FP16 scale